 Hermit crabs are definitely not insects, but they are a very nice pet for the invertebrate enthusiast!
 I keep five of them and they are a lot of fun to watch.

 This page will tell you a bit more about hermit crabs in general and how to keep them.

 Hermit crabs are similar to lobsters and live inside shells of other animals, mostly shells of sea snails.
 The back end of their body is soft and fragile, this part is protected by hiding inside a shell.
 There are around 500 species of hermit crabs described.

-Hermit crabs are born in the ocean where they live as swimming larvae.
+Hermit crabs are born in the ocean where they live as free swimming larvae.
 Most species develop into true hermit crabs in the sea and will remain there.
 Other species will continue the rest of their life on land.
 These are the land hermit crabs and they are the most common hermit crab to keep as a pet.
 Land hermit crabs still need the sea to obtain salt water and to reproduce.
 This page only deals with land hermit crabs and not those that live permanently in the sea.

 Appearance of land hermit crabs